Estimate Your Car Payment

 California State Emissions Requirements

-California Emissions Override: Allows a dealer in states that require California emissions - California, Connecticut, Maryland, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, Rhode Island or Washington - to order Federal emissions for a vehicle that will be registered in a state that has Federal emission requirements.
+California Emissions Override: Allows a dealer in states that require California emissions - Arizona, California, Connecticut, Maryland, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, Rhode Island or Washington - to order Federal emissions for a vehicle that will be registered in a state that has Federal emission requ

-State-Specific Emissions Override: For dealers ordering vehicles in (YF5) or (NE1) emission states - California, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Washington.
-Allows a California dealer (YF5 emissions) to order (NE1) emissions with (NB9) emissions overr
+State-Specific Emissions Override: For dealers ordering vehicles in (YF5) or (NE1) emission states - Arizona, California, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Washington.
+Allows a California dealer (YF5 emissions) to order (NE1) emissions with (NB9) emissi

-Federal Emissions Override: For vehicles ordered by dealers in Federal emission states with (YF5) or (NE1) emissions - Not required for vehicles being shipped to California, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont or Washington.
+Federal Emissions Override: For vehicles ordered by dealers in Federal emission states with (YF5) or (NE1) emissions.
+Not required for vehicles being shipped to Arizona, California, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont or Washington.

-SIRIUSXM Satellite Radio: Standard on nearly all 2013 GM models.
-Enjoy a 3-month trial to the XM Premier package, with over 140 channels including commercial-free music, all your favorite sports, exclusive talk and entertainment.
+SIRIUSXM Satellite Radio: Standard on nearly all 2012 GM models.
+Enjoy a 3-month trial to the XM Select package, with over 170 channels including commercial-free music, all your favorite sports, exclusive talk and entertainment.
 And now add premium channels to your trial at no-cost.
-Welcome to the world of satellite radi
+Welcome to the world of satellite radio

 Bluetooth For Phone: Includes personal cell phone connectivity to vehicle audio system.